 Welcome to the Energy Blog

-• Increasingly expensive oil and global warming are causing an energy revolution by requiring oil to be supplemented by alternative energy sources and by requiring changes in lifestyle.
-The Energy Blog is a place where all topics relating to The Energy Revolution are presented and form the basis for discussion.
-I hope that this site will be a useful reference for those who wish to find information about The Energy Revolution.
+• The Energy Blog is where all topics relating to The Energy Revolution are presented.
+Increasingly, expensive oil, coal and global warming are causing an energy revolution by requiring fossil fuels to be supplemented by alternative energy sources and by requiring changes in lifestyle.
 Please contact me with your comments and questions.
-Further Information about me can be accessed by clicking HERE.
+Further Information about me can be found HERE.

 Jim